Le Chéile Schools Trust

 The Le Chéile Schools Trust is a charitable trust which manages around 60 schools in Ireland on behalf of fifteen Roman Catholic religious congregations.

 History

 The majority of secondary schools and some junior schools in Ireland were established and managed by various Roman Catholic religious congregations.
 In the late 1900s, these religious orders had declined in number and it was decided to pool their resources in a number of collaborative arrangements known as trusts.
 The Le Chéile Schools Trust was established in 2004 and fully enacted over the following years.
 The trust was formally established as a company limited by guarantee in 2008.

 The trust was originally set up by twelve Roman Catholic religious congregations.
 In 2009, the Sisters of St. Joseph of Cluny joined the trust. followed by the Ursuline College in 2013 and the Marianists (St Laurence College) in 2019.

-In September 2014, in Tyrellstown, Le Cheile opened the first Catholic secondary school in 30 years in Ireland.
+In September 2014, in Tyrellstown near Blanchardstown, the trust opened the first new Catholic secondary school in Ireland in thirty years.